-Statement of Work (SoW) for Microsoft Partners
+Statement of Work (SoW)

 For projects to run as smoothly and efficiently as possible, you need to outline and agree measurable and realistic goals with your client.
 Creating a Statement of Work (SOW) provides the commercial terms of the project and defines the work to come – ensuring both parties are contractually bound and protected.